Yentis/betterdiscord-emotereplacer/README.md

 Open Discord -> Settings -> Plugins -> Open plugin folder and place the 2 plugins there.
 Enable them in the Plugins menu and hit Ctrl + R.

+Using this plugin you can use any Discord emotes (and stickers!) along with whatever modifiers you like.
+Just type them as usual and they will be sent as an image if you don't currently have nitro.

-Custom emotes can be added and the prefix can be changed through the settings menu.
+Additionally, custom emotes can be added and the prefix can be changed through the settings menu.
 Begin typing emote names as you would regular Discord emotes **with ; instead of :**

 ![Preview](https://i.imgur.com/iGB4ZAQ.png)
-You can also use any existing Discord emotes (and stickers!) along with whatever modifiers you like.
-Just type them as usual and they will be sent as an image if you don't currently have nitro.

 # Resources
 List of emotes: https://yentis.github.io/emotes